 - Within Bluetooth settings, locate “wireless controller” and connect to that device.

 - Open Call of Duty: Mobile and enable “Allow to use controller” in the Controller settings menu.
-(Note: You may see the below screenshot while your controller is connecting, or if your controller isn’t paired yet.)

 - Set and modify your controls for each game type.